Curriculum VitaeView CV

 - Psi Chi National Honor Society

-- Morano, C., Anggoro, F., Jee, B. (2017 October) What do children’s gestures tell us about their emerging understanding of space science?
-Poster presented at the Cognitive Development Society Biennial Conference, Portland OR.
+- Morano, C., Anggoro, F., Jee, B. (2017, October).
+What do children’s gestures tell us about their emerging understanding of space science?
+Poster, Cognitive Development Society Biennial Conference, Portland OR.

-- Neale, D., Morano, C., Verdine, B. N., Golinkoff, R. M., Hirsh-Pasek, K. (submitted May 2018).
+- Neale, D., Morano, C., Verdine, B. N., Golinkoff, R. M., Hirsh-Pasek, K. (2020, forthcoming).
 “Why are there big squares and little squares?”
 Preschoolers’ questions about shapes as an indicator of domain awareness.
-In The Questioning Child.
+In L. P. Butler, S. Ronfard, & K. H. Corriveau (Eds.), The questioning child: Insights from psychology and education.
 Cambridge, UK: Cambridge University Press.